-Fish has been important part of peoples diet in Ireland for thousands of years.
-Its no surprise a Salmon is mentioned in the story of Fionn Mac Cuhmaill (Fionn McCool) in Irish mythology.
+Fish has been an important part of peoples diet in Ireland for thousands of years.
+It is no surprise a Salmon is mentioned in the story of Fionn Mac Cuhmaill (Fionn McCool) in Irish mythology.

 Ingredients needed for baked Salmon recipe